 We made a return to these productive mountains, finding by accident an abandoned military training camp, in the grounds of which was a huge derelict swimming pool full of big Green Frogs (Pelophylax perezi).
 A kind soul had left a large leaning plank as an exit for any animals that happened to fall in, and the frogs seemed perfectly happy with lots of water and basking areas.
 Dad found a dead, desiccated Fire Salamander (Salamandra salamandra) close to the pool.
 Rolling some beams that were lying on the ground, I saw two familiar shapes sat together on the underside of the log: flatbugs.
 These were enormous, significantly bigger than any of the UK species, which tend to max out at around 5mm.
 These were easily 10mm, and they weren’t fully grown yet.
 It was somewhat difficult to positively identify them given the life stage and lack of records, but I believe that this pair were Aradus versicolor, a chunky species which seems to have a characteristic band on one short, fat antennal segment.

-After seeing the frogs, we bumped into a local naturalist who had been photographing Empusa pennata in the tall grass.
-He was friendly and incredibly helpful, and gave us lots of useful information about wildlife locations, also pointing us in the direction of local herping sites and caves.
+We then bumped into a local naturalist who had been photographing Empusa pennata in the tall grass.
+He was friendly and incredibly helpful, and gave us lots of useful information about wildlife locations, also pointing us in the direction of some local herping sites and caves.

 Above: Empusa pennata, Lycosa sp. (burrow and occupant), Spotted Fritillary (Melitaea didyma)